 The storm had passed but an hour ago, leaving in its wake the bedraggled and weary crew of the Lady Rhia.
 Rudder affixed, and crew abed, a lone deckhand remained awake on watch in the early unlit morning.
 The boy shivered in place just aft of the bowsprit, barely covered by a tattered quilt.
 He blinked uncertainly at the wall of fog ahead, and yawned.

 “I should wake the skipper,” he mumbled drowsily.
 “Shouldn’t be long now.”
-Slipping in and out of sleep, he barely noticed the soft aria of birdsong drifting past the ship like a ghost.
+Slipping in and out of sleep, he almost didn't notice the soft aria of birdsong drifting past the ship like a ghost.
 “That’s nice,” the boy murmured, turning over under his quilt.

 Suddenly, he bolted awake.
 “Birds… land!
 Land ahoy!”
-Half-asleep, and still under his quilt, the deckhand stumbled to the bowsprit.
+Half-asleep and still wrapped in quilt, the deckhand stumbled to the bowsprit.
 “Captain, navigator, tower!
 Ahoy!
 Wake yourselves!” he cried.
 Peering intently into the mist, his supposition was confirmed by the hazy blue pastel of an approaching coastline.
 A door slammed open somewhere on the ship, and a hoarse voice rang out.

 “Boy!
 What nonsense is this?” wheezed Izojo the navigator, stumbling up from the aft portal amid putting on his coat.
 “T’Isle of Verimoor should be leagues away, two hours past the break of day at me earliest estimations.”
 The older man stared keenly at the boy.
 “You best not be fibbin’, nor dreamin’ on watch.
 I needs me beauty sleep!”
 The deckhand looked away, rolling his eyes.
 He thought the navigator resembled a rather ancient pickled herring, but he wasn’t about to say it.